-I’d already watched my travel companion Tim strap himself onto the zipline stretching over Quebec’s Canyon Sainte-Anne, and he let out a small cheer as he slid across the wire, quickly closing the 60-metre gap between the platform I now stood on and the one on the other side.
+I’d already watched my travel companion Tim strap himself onto the zip line stretching over the rocky crevasse, and he let out a small cheer as he slid across the wire, quickly closing the 60-metre gap between the platform I now stood on and the one on the other side.
 He waved at me to join him, and frankly I had no other choice as there was already a line of people harnessed in behind me, snaking across the mountain ledge.
 But instead of being a champ about it, I started swearing.
 A lot.
 I was seriously supposed to just hop off this teeny platform and dangle over a waterfall?!

 Turns out it wasn’t so bad after all.
 In fact, it felt absolutely amazing, and not the least bit scary.
 I slid towards the centre of the wire with Sebastien still holding the other end of the rope controlling my speed, and he left me suspended straight above the waterfall.
 I felt as free as a bird, and let’s just say the view wasn’t half bad either.
 A crowd of onlookers had gathered on a suspension bridge behind me and cheered as Sebastien pulled me back towards the platform, and I whooped with delight.
 “You ready to go upside down?” he called out.
 Dude, I was born ready.

 Channeling my inner Cirque du Soleil acrobat, I quickly leaned backwards in the harness and flipped so my feet were straight above my head, giggling as I felt Sebastien release the line, floating me back across the canyon to the other side where Tim waited.
 “Well that wasn’t so bad!”
 I exclaimed while unclipping the harness, sending it back across as I scampered off the platform to solid ground.
 “Think he’ll let us do it again?”

 The Canyon Sainte-Anne via ferrata